sundarigari/LearnK8/certification.md

                         name: mysecrets1
                 -   secretRef:
                         name: mysecrets2

+### Inject *entire* secret into a pod as volume and files with names equal to the secret keys
+    kubectl create secret generic ssh-key-secret --from-file=ssh-privatekey=/path/to/.ssh/id_rsa --from-file=ssh-publickey=/path/to/.ssh/id_rsa.pub

+Above cmd will create a secret with two keys.
+The value is the entire contents of the file.
+Below yaml creates a secret with one key which is .secret-file and a  pod wth the  secret mounted as volume.

+    kind: Secret
+    apiVersion: v1
+    metadata:
+      name: dotfile-secret
+    data:
+      .secret-file: dmFsdWUtMg0KDQo=
+    ---
+    kind: Pod
+    apiVersion: v1
+    metadata:
+      name: secret-dotfiles-pod
+      labels:
+        name: secret-test
+    spec:
+      volumes:
+      - name: secret-volume
+        secret:
+          secretName: ssh-key-secret
+      containers:
+      - name: dotfile-test-container
+        image: k8s.gcr.io/busybox
+        command:  ["sh", "-c", "cd /etc/secret-dir && ls -la  && cat .secret-file"]
+        volumeMounts:
+        - name: secret-volume
+          readOnly: true
+          mountPath: "/etc/secret-dir"

+The keys of the secret are now available as files inside mount path (/etc/secrets-dir folder)

+create this pod using

+    kubectl apply -f secretWithDotFiles.yml

+and see the logs using

+    kubectl logs secret-dotfiles-pod

-### to inject a single key from a secrets into a container spec
+### Inject a *single key* from a secrets into a container spec
     spec
         containers
         -   name
             env:
             -   name: REDIS_PASS
                 valueFrom:
                     secretKeyRef:
                         name: app-secrets
                         key:  REDIS_PASS
 #  Security

-    Pod security context specifies the context for security od the pods.
-    Container scurity context specifies the context for the container.
+Pod security context specifies the context for security of the pods.
+Container security context specifies the context for the container.
 Container context always overrides Pod security context.

-## security context at pod level
+## Security Context at pod level
     spec
         containers
         -   name: c1